 a.
+How can the Internet of Things promote sustainable development?
 What are the key challenges and opportunities facing policymakers for ensuring that IoT applications create real value?
-What is the role that policymakers can play in developing an ecosystem at the national and international level that best supports the cross-sectoral nature of such applications?

 C-005 Comment from Australia

 a.
 What are the key challenges and opportunities facing policymakers for ensuring that IoT applications create real value?
-What is the role that policymakers can play in developing an ecosystem at the national and international level that best supports the cross-sectoral nature of such applications?
+What is the role that policymakers can play in developing an ecosystem at the national and international level that best supports the cross-sectoral, public and private nature of such applications?